virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 ## Getting started

-For a first deployment:
+For a supported application, the simplest deployment path is:

 1. Confirm that the virtual server has the **Podman containers** feature.
 2. Open **Manage Containers** for that virtual server.
-3. Choose **Add Container** for a standalone application, or create a pod first when several containers should share networking and lifecycle.
+3. Select an application on the **Recipes** tab.
-4. Search for an image or enter a full image reference.
+4. Review its deployment name, database choice, initial login, and application details.
-5. Review the suggested ports, mounts, variables, health check, and proxy settings.
+5. Deploy the recipe and open the application URL shown on completion.

-6. Select the runtime mode if the administrator exposes that setting.
+The recipe selects a known-compatible runtime mode and creates the necessary Podman and reverse proxy configuration automatically.

-7. Create the container or pod and verify its status and logs.
+For an application that is not in the catalog, open **Containers** and choose **Install New Container**, or create a pod first when several containers need shared networking and lifecycle.
+Review the suggested ports, mounts, environment, health check, runtime mode, and proxy settings before creating the resource.

-8. If the application should be available through the domain, enable the reverse proxy and test its URL.
+### Recipe, container, or pod?

-### Container or pod?
+- Use an **Application Recipe** when the application is in the catalog and should be published at the root of a dedicated virtual server or subdomain.
 - Use a **standalone container** when one image can operate independently with its own ports, mounts, restart policy, and proxy path.
 - Use a **pod** when multiple containers should share a network namespace,